lucapug/midterm_shopping_intention/README.md

 ICS UCI ML Repository: [UCI Machine Learning Repository: Online Shoppers Purchasing Intention Dataset Data Set](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset))

+## Description of the Project and of the steps to reproduce it

-the project was executed in a conda environment and the list of dependencies is in requirements.txt  (sorry 😕 , there are more than the essential dependencies because the conda enviroment is the one I make use of for the entire ml-zoomcamp course 2022 till now (week 7))
+The project was executed in a conda environment and the list of dependencies is in requirements.txt  (sorry 😕 , there are more than the essential dependencies because the conda enviroment is the one I make use of for the entire ml-zoomcamp course 2022 till now (week 7))

 * notebook.ipynb contains EDA and the final Model selection. sandbox.ipynb contains a messy :) ,constituted by various experiments that eventually converged in the notebook.ipynb,